 Justice Debra Stephens, of the Washington State Supreme Court

-Justice Charles Wiggins, of the Washington State Supreme Court
+Associate Chief Justice Charles W. Johnson, Washington State Supreme Court